Actions

 Actions serve as the embodiment of the application's Use Cases, encapsulating the various operations that users or software can execute within the application.

-To generate new actions you may use the apiato:generate:action interactive command:
+To generate new actions, you may use the apiato:make:action interactive command:

 php artisan apiato:list:actions